'Jersey Shore' Personality Checks Into Rehab

 It was not Harley's first brush with domestic violence charges.
 Similar stories plagued her on-again, off-again relationship with Ortiz-Magro during their years together.

 In 2019, Harley was arrested for allegedly throwing an ashtray at Ortiz-Magro with violent force.
-Their issues went both ways, however, as Ortiz-Magro was arrested for allegedly striking Harley, and chasing her with a knife.
+However, their issues went both ways, as Ortiz-Magro was arrested for allegedly striking Harley and chasing her with a knife.
 Ortiz-Magro struck a plea deal just this year to avoid domestic violence charges that could have put him in prison.